What would be the most compelling reason for your organization to adopt an SD-WAN in the enterprise?

 The adoption of the cloud-based applications and the software as a service model (SaaS) among various enterprises has generated more online corporate traffic than before.
 This in turn has driven up the demand for the SD-WAN technology.

 Companies are taking up the SD-WAN connections and replacing the more costly MPLS.
 The SD-WAN is applied for broadband connections and other cheaper alternative connections for their non-sensitive data.
-One of the features of SD-WAN that have made it favourable for use in enterprise is the automatic path selection.
+One of the features of SD-WAN that have made it favorable for use in enterprise is the automatic path selection.
 This feature allows the network to select the most secure path with which to send sensitive business data to its destination.
 Data that is not highly sensitive on the other hand is sent through the public internet, which is not as secure.

-For the longest time, business applications have been hosted within the premises in private date centres.
+For the longest time, business applications have been hosted within the premises in private date centers.
 Technological revolution has made this a thing of the past with network traffic now travelling between the devices in the corporate network and the software based in the cloud.

 One of the biggest benefits of the SD-WAN technology is that it allows load sharing across various connections.
 SD-WAN has simplified and optimized how traffic goes out over the WAN connections such as the private MLPS and the public internet.
 The new technology can adequately handle the network shifts.